This website uses modern construction techniques, which may not render correctly in your old browser.

 Descend underground into Tutankhamun’s Tomb, adorned with intricate corridors, ancient artefacts, and well-preserved hieroglyphic paintings.

-Our next destination is the spectacular Temple of Hatshepsut.
+Your next destination is the spectacular Temple of Hatshepsut.
 Queen Hatshepsut was one of only a few women to be given the title of pharaoh.
-We’ll then visit the Colossi of Memnon, a historic landmark consisting of two massive statues of the Pharaoh Amenhotep III.
+You will then visit the Colossi of Memnon, a historic landmark consisting of two massive statues of the Pharaoh Amenhotep III.
 We then stop at a nearby alabaster workshop, to learn how the locally quarried stone is carved and crafted.

-This afternoon we embark on our Nile River cruise ship.
+This afternoon, embark on your Nile River cruise ship.
 Lunch is served on board and the rest of the afternoon is free to enjoy at leisure.

 Challenging Day